 This is due to the fact that Ohio STRS has accumulated unfunded liabilities of $24.8 billion.
-Every single STRS member is contributing 3.09 percent of their salary (14-10.91) to pay off that debt.
+Every single STRS member is contributing 3.09 percent of their salary (14 percent - 10.91 percent) to pay off that debt.

 In essence, Ohio has created a system where teachers, on average, are getting less out of their pension plan than they themselves put in.
 To be honest, it's hard to even call this a "retirement" system at all.
 The system is functioning like a debt accumulation tool and a tax on teachers, with retirement benefits on the side.